GerHobbelt/cef-wiki/ChromiumUpdate.md

 4\.
 Make the necessary changes to CEF, build (clean if necessary) and fix whatever is broken.

 5\.
-Run cef\_unittests and the various tests available via the Tests menu in cefclient to verify that everything still works.
+Run ceftests and the various tests available via the Tests menu in cefclient to verify that everything still works.

 In most cases (say, 90% of the time) any code breakage will be due to naming changes, minor code reorganization and/or project name/location changes.
 The remaining 10% can require pretty significant changes to CEF, usually due to the ongoing refactoring in Chromium code.
 If you identify a change to Chromium that has broken a required feature for CEF, and you can't work around the breakage by making reasonable changes to CEF, then you should work with the Chromium team to resolve the problem.